 If you want to get the most value from your trade licence then January is the best time to apply.
 If you apply in February then you pay the same rate of duty for all vehicles, but your licence is only valid for 11 months.

-Choose the correct PDF application form from this and then download the document for completion:
+Choose the correct trade plate renewal application form from this list and then download the PDF document for completion:

 You will need to supply one of these documents when applying for a first trade licence or renewing trade plates: